maxgribov/Spine/README.md

 ![Namespace](images/spine_readme_assets_namespace.png)

->If you forget to set the namespace, later when you initialize your character images can be just not found.
+>Warning: If you forget to set the namespace, later when you initialize your character images can be just not found.

 #### JSON